-The CNM Chapter of the American Association for Women in Community Colleges presents the Women in Non-Traditional Career Awards (WIN).
-The WIN program is designed to celebrate, acknowledge and validate the successes of our students and instructors and administration working and studying in non-traditional program areas.
+The Women in Non-Traditional Career Awards (WIN) are designed to celebrate, acknowledge and validate the successes of our students, instructors and administration working and studying in non-traditional program areas.

 Non-Traditional Career Student of the Year

-The award is to recognize who has achieved a skill level respected by her peers and instructors and shows a passion for her chosen field.
+The award is to recognize a student who has achieved a skill level respected by her peers and instructors and shows a passion for her chosen field.
 This individual will exemplify CNM’s core values of being caring, ethical, inspiring, courageous, connected and exceptional.
 Preference is given to a student in her last year/term of any non-traditional program.

 This award is to recognize a student non-traditional program who demonstrates the characteristics of a future leader in her given program/career.
 A future leader is someone who is responsible, accountable, honest and willing to share best practices with their fellow students.
 The student nominated for this award may be in any year/term of a non-traditional program.

 Student of Promise

-This award is to recognize a first year student (including dual credit students) enrolled in a non-traditional program that shows an indication of future excellence and achievement in her program.
+This award is to recognize a first year student (including dual credit students) enrolled in a non-traditional program that shows an indication of future excellence and achievement in her program and in her field.

 Student Community Leader/Advocate

-This award is to recognize a student who has encouraged or supported women at CNM or in the community in pursuing non-traditional pathways.
+This award is to recognize a student who has encouraged and supported women at CNM or in the community in pursuing non-traditional pathways.
 This student leads by example to create a safe environment for all students; a place where it’s comfortable to learn.

 CNM Employee Advocate

-This award will be presented to a person who has worked at CNM for at least two years and who has played a positive role as a teacher, mentor and/or advocate for women’s success in a specific non-traditional career or program at CNM.
+This award will be presented to a CNM faculty or staff member, male or female, who has played a positive role as a teacher, mentor and/or advocate for women’s success in a specific non-traditional career or program at CNM.